IBPS Clerk 2026: Exam Dates, Salary & Selection Process

 💡Clerk career progression

 Clerk → Senior Clerk (3 years) → Officer/PO (through JAIIB + departmental exam, 5-7 years) → Manager (3-5 years after PO).
 Total journey from Clerk to Manager: 10-15 years.
-Salary at Manager level: Rs 70,000-90,000/month.
-The progression is slower than direct PO entry but the destination is the same.

-📝Prelims — clear the screening in 60 minutes
+Prelims: clear the screening in 60 minutes

-IBPS Clerk Prelims has 3 sections: English Language (30 questions, 20 minutes), Numerical Ability (35 questions, 20 minutes), and Reasoning Ability (35 questions, 20 minutes).
-Total 100 questions in 60 minutes with sectional timing — you cannot switch between sections.
+IBPS Clerk prelims has three sections in 60 minutes with sectional timing: English (30 questions, 20 minutes), Numerical Ability (35 questions, 20 minutes) and Reasoning Ability (35 questions, 20 minutes).

 🎯Mains - the merit-deciding exam